The following topics are addressed in this article -

 Note: Carefully note which port on the fuel pump receives the line from the fuel tank and which port runs the line

 on up to the carburetor.
 If you get these mixed up when you install the new pump, the pump will not work.
+Some of the squat round pumps are plumbed "upside down" with the inlet from the fuel tank on top and the outlet to the carb underneath.

 - Loosen the hose clamps and remove the two hoses (incoming and outgoing) from the fuel pump.